 Can I be present at check-out?
 You cannot be present whilst the check-out is carried out by us, but, you can meet us at the property straight after check-out to discuss the findings.
 It is very important that the check-out is carried out as accurately as possible, so we can assess whether your landlord will need to instruct any repairs and potentially make any deductions from the deposit.
 We encourage tenants to attend post check-out walk-throughs wherever possible.

 How do I get my deposit back?
 A check out inspection will be carried out to ascertain if there are any dilapidations to be made to the deposit.
-We will contact you to make you aware of proposed deductions.
+We will contact you to make you aware of the proposed deductions.
 Once any dilapidations have been agreed, we will notify DPS of any deductions and they will then contact you for your agreement.
-Once agreement is reached by both parties DPS will return funds by bank transfer.
+Once an agreement is reached by both parties, DPS will return funds by bank transfer.
 If we cannot agree on deductions DPS will ask you to complete the deposit dispute paperwork and the case will be considered by one of their adjudicators.
-Find out more about DPS dispute resolution here.

 How do I return my keys?
-On the day your tenancy expires you will need to bring your keys to our office (during office hours).
-If your tenancy expires on a Saturday or Sunday you can either bring your keys to our office on the Saturday, we are open between 9.30am and 1.30pm, or ifr you are moving out during the day, you can return the keys to us 1st thing on the following Monday.
+On the day, or before, your tenancy expires you will need to bring your keys to our office (during office hours).
+If your tenancy expires on a Saturday or Sunday you can either bring your keys to our office on the Saturday, we are open between 9.30am and 1.30pm, or if you are moving out during the day, you can return the keys to us 1st thing on the following Monday.
 Please bear in mind that rent will be charged at a daily rate where keys are returned late.

 What is fair wear & tear?
 The House of Lords defines fair wear and tear as “reasonable use of the premises by the tenant and the ordinary operation of natural forces”.
 ‘Reasonable’ depends on the type of property and who occupies it.
 For example, mid to low level minor scuffs to a busy magnolia painted hallway would constitute wear and tear.
 A burn or a stain on a carpet would not constitute wear and tear and would be considered damage.